The Papal Staff

 On the front of Benedict's Papal Staff was a paschal lamb in the centre and at the four points of the cross are symbols of the four Evangelists.
 The grid etching on face of the cross represents a fisherman's net; a reference to St. Peter.
 On the back of the cross there is a Chi Rho etched in the centre.
 Also on the back at the four points are the faces of the fathers of the Eastern and Western Church, Augustine and Ambrose, Athanasius and John Chrysostom.
 Benedict's coat of arms is on the top of the cross.

-The pope has used several cross types in the course of his regular duties, including the crucifix, Latin Cross, fabulous jewelled crosses and an odd one with a bent cross-beam (see separate page on the Pope's Cross).
+Pope Benedict used several cross types in the course of his regular duties, including the crucifix, Latin Cross, fabulous jewelled crosses and an odd one with a bent cross-beam (see separate page on the Pope's Cross).

 The cross designated as the Papal Staff tends to be reserved for extraordinary ceremonial occasions, such as opening the Holy Door.
-And whilst the occasion might have included some sort of procession, this cross is not strictly speaking a Processional Cross; rather, it has been used as an archbishop would use his crozier1.
+And whilst the occasion might have included some sort of procession, this cross is not strictly speaking a Processional Cross; rather, it has been used as an archbishop would use his crozier.

 For designs with multiple horizontal bars, like the Byzantine Cross, the bars symbolise the titulus at the top for the sign-board, patibulum in the middle for the victim's arms, and suppedaneum beneath for the feet.
 They also correspond to several ecclesiological positions, including: